 If several pots have accumulated over time, with a little imagination, you can create a Santa Claus or Christmas elf out of them.
 Just let your creativity run free!

-If you’re hooked on making crafts, put our creative ideas into practice right away and decorate your apartment with new Christmas decorations.
+If you’re hooked on making Christmas crafts, put our creative ideas into practice right away and decorate your apartment with new Christmas decorations.
 Just let your creative juices flow when you’re bringing these ideas to life.
 For example, choose other colours or experiment with different materials.
 We wish you a lot of fun doing crafts with your children during the Christmas season!